GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/message-reactions.md

 streamChat = StreamChat(chatClient: chatClient, appearance: appearance)
 ```

-## Changing the message reactions view
+## Changing the Message Reactions View

 Alternatively, you can completely swap the `ReactionsContainer` view with your own implementation.
 In order to do that, you need to implement the `makeMessageReactionView` method from the `ViewFactory`, which is called with the message as a parameter.